shuyiwan/Course_Sys_Rec/team/sprint01/lect03.md

 Mariana: Get familiar with React, and watch tutorial videos

-Katz: Research on backend and compare pros and cons
+Katz: Research on backend and compare the pros and cons

 Ivan: Get familiar with React, and watch tutorial videos

 Kevin:  Research on backend

-Claire: Search similar products and watch tutorials for React
+Claire: Research similar products and watch tutorials for React

 Shuyi: Get more familiar with React and backend